nexus-rpc/sdk-go/README.md

 #### Start an Operation and Await its Completion

-The HTTPClient provides the `ExecuteOperation` helper function as a shorthand for `StartOperation` and issuing a `GetResult` in case the operation is asynchronous.
+The HTTPClient provides the `ExecuteOperation` helper function as a shorthand for `StartOperation` and issuing a `FetchResult` in case the operation is asynchronous.

 ```go